Pravallika-Myneni/posture-analyzer/README.md

 *Say no to zoom slouching and check your posture*

-Sitting at your desk in a bad posture and attending meetings all day can cause severe neck pains, headaches,back pains and even spinal curvature in the long run!
+Sitting at your desk in a bad posture and attending meetings all day can cause severe neck pains, headaches,back pains and even spinal curvature in the long run!<br>
-The POSTURE ANALYZER will tell you if you have not been sitting in a good posture all you need is a webcam.
+The POSTURE ANALYZER will tell you if you have not been sitting in a good posture,all you need is a webcam.

 CONTRIBUTORS
 ---